KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    1. Inside : Private network that should not be access by anyone unauthorized.
    2. Outside : Public accessing your services.
    3. Demilitarized : Servers separated from private network, prevents attacker from accessing all the network if one server has been breached.

-1. **Zero trust security framework**
+9. Zero trust security framework

-   *  “never trust, always verify.”
+   1. “never trust, always verify.”
-   * This approach helps secure access from users, end-user devices, APIs, IoT, microservices, containers, and more.
+      2. This approach helps secure access from users, end-user devices, APIs, IoT, microservices, containers, and more.
-   * It protects an organization’s workforce, workloads, and the workplace.
+      3. It protects an organization’s workforce, workloads, and the workplace.
-   *  Assume zero trust any time someone or something requests access to assets.
+      4. Assume zero trust any time someone or something requests access to assets.

-11. **AAA Protocol**
+10. AAA Protocol

-   * Authentication : prove identity
+   1. Authentication : prove identity
-   * Authorization : determinate what user can do
+      2. Authorization : determinate what user can do
-   * Accounting : records what user does
+      3. Accounting : records what user does

+##### Network Address Translation (NAT)

+Problem :

+* Not enough public IPv4 address to assign a unique address to each device connected to the internet.
+* Private address are used within an organization or site to allow devices to communicate locally
+* Private IPv4 cannot be route on internet

+Solution : NAT

+* Allow private IPv4 address to access an resource that is outside local network.
+* NAT provides the translation of private address to public address.
+* Private IPv4 address (Internal Network) < NAT Translation > Public IPv4 Address (Internet)
+* NAT should be done on router or firewall.

+Types of NAT :

+* Static NAT : It uses a one to one mapping of local and global addresses.
+Isolating internal network from outside.
+* Dynamic NAT : It uses a pool of public address and assigns them on a first-come, first-served basic.
+* Port Address Translation (PAT) : also known as NAT overload, maps multiple private IPv4 address to a single public IPv4 address or few addresses.
+This is used at home routers, one public IP address used by multiple devices.

+##### Proxy & Load Balancer

+Forward Proxy

+* Server to pass the request from the clients on a private/isolated network to the internet (and the responses back to the clients)
+* Caching
+* For example: Squid for HTTP/s
+* Proxy is for protocol like HTTP, FTP, Socks, SSH etc.

+Reverse Proxy

+* A server to pass the HTTP/s requests from the clients on the internet to a server/multiple servers on a private/isolated network (and the responses back to the clients)
+* For example: Nginx
+* Caching
+* Compression
+* SSL/TLS Termination

+Load Balancer

+* A server that balances the received requests to a group of servers that do the same job (and the responses back to the client)
+* A generic concept that can be used with any protocol
+* Can be used together with reverse proxy (for HTTP/s)
+* For example: Nginx for HTTP/s
+* Certificate used between client and proxy, as well as between proxy and server.